 Who do I call for a leaky roof?

-While you may make some temporary repairs like fixing loose shingles or placing a tarp over your roof, when you have a leaking roof, you can rely on the roofing professionals at Burell Built Exteriors, LLC for quality roof leak repairs.
+While you may make some temporary repairs like fixing loose shingles or placing a tarp over your roof, when you have a leaking roof, you can rely on the roofing professionals at Burell Built Roofing, LLC for quality roof leak repairs.

 What damage can a leaking roof cause?